South End Lower Roxbury Open Space Land Trust: History

 The Land Trust was established in 1991 with the intent to incorporate and protect eight established community gardens.
 The existing gardens were owned by a variety of institutions, none of them with long term legal protection.
 The legal incorporation as a non-profit organization with an elected board composed of neighbors created an entity that was able to partner with The Trust for Public Land to purchase the range of properties from a variety of owners, and set in place a process to use and care for the gardens in perpetuity.
 Many of the original eight gardens were primarily food producing, helping to augment the budgets of low and moderate-income urban families.
 Land Trust gardens continue to be places of food production, as well as gardeners growing ornamental plants.

-SELROSLTheld and operated sixteen community gardens, gardened by approximately 600 gardeners, and accessible to their adjacent neighborhoods.
+SELROSLT held and operated sixteen community gardens, gardened by approximately 600 gardeners, and accessible to their adjacent neighborhoods.
 Individual gardens have received awards from the Massachusetts Horticultural Society, the City of Boston, and Horticulture magazine.
 Three SELROSLT community gardens have been the subject of the nationally distributed WGBH-produced program The Victory Garden.

 In July 2012, after a year of joint planning, SELROSLT voted to merge into Boston Natural Areas Network (BNAN).
 The time had come for SELROSLT to move from an all volunteer organization to an organization that provided full-time staff and greater resources.
 The merger gives the community gardens access the resources of BNAN, and their affiliate The Trustees of Reservations.
 The deeds for all SELROSLT community spaces were all transferred to BNAN, ensuring the protection of community gardens and open spaces in perpetuity.